-Riemann refutes Euler: background to a breakthrough

-by Lyndon H. LaRouche, Jr.
+Riemann Refutes Euler: Behind an Earthshaking Scientific Discovery by Lyndon H. LaRouche, Jr.

-Editors' note: The magazine 21st Century Science & Technology will publish, in its Winter 1995 edition, an English translation of a collection of early writings of Bernhard Riemann.
-We publish here Lyndon LaRouche's introduction, "Riemann Refutes Euler," by permission of 21st Century.
+Editors' note: The magazine 21st Century Science & Technology published, in its Winter 1995 edition, an English translation of a collection of early writings of Bernhard Riemann.
+We publish here Lyndon La-Rouche's introduction, "Riemann Refutes Euler," by permission of 21st Century.

 In the following pages, 21st Century presents the first known publication in English translation, of a group of posthumously published early writings of the famous physicist Bernhard Riemann (1826-1866).
-These have the special significance of providing some relatively indispensable background for understanding how Riemann came to develop his earthshaking discoveries of 1853-1854.
+These have the special significance of providing some relatively indispensable background for understanding how Riemann came to develop his earthshaking discoveries of 1853-1854.2 of Leonhard Euler's savage attacks on Gottfried Leibniz.3 The formal issue is the question, cloaked in a discussion of mathematical series, whether or not mathematical discontinuities exist.4 The relevant substantive issue behind these attacks on Leibniz by the Eighteenth-Century newtonians, Dr. Samuel Clarke and Leonhard Euler, is, much more today than during Riemann's time,

-The special relevance of these pieces, pertains to the fact, that there can be no competent appraisal of Riemann's work, which does not treat his writings as, like those of Karl Weierstrass, a devastating refutation of Leonhard Euler's savage attacks on Gottfried Leibniz.3 The formal issue is the question, cloaked in a
+The special relevance of these pieces, pertains to the fact, that there can be no competent appraisal of Riemann's work, which does not treat his writings as, like those of Karl Weierstrass, a devastating refutation

-^{1.} See Bernhard Riemann's Gesammelte Mathematische Werke, Heinrich Weber, ed.
+1. See Bernhard Riemann's Gesammelte Mathematische Werke, Heinrich Weber, ed.
 (New York: Dover Publications reprint, 1953), "Fragmente philosophischen Inhalts," pp. 507-538.
 A more recent reprint of the same, Heinrich Weber's second edition (Stuttgart: B.G.
-Teubner, 1902), is Vaduz, Liechtenstein: Saendig Reprint Verlag Hans R. Wohlwnend.
-Hereinafter, this is identified as Riemann Werke.
+Teubner, 1902), is Vaduz, Liechtenstein: Saendig Reprint Verlag Hans R. Wohlwend.
+Hereinafter, this is identified as Riemann